Max Muncy Player Props: Dodgers vs. Diamondbacks

 - Muncy hit .196 with 22 doubles, a triple, 21 home runs and 91 walks.

-- Muncy drove in a run in 30.0% of his 140 games last year, with more than one RBI in 12.9% of those games (18).
-He drove in three or more runs in eight games.
+- Muncy drove in a run in 42 of 140 games last season (30.0%), including 18 occasions when he drove in multiple runs (12.9%).
+He had three or more RBIs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.